Cell growth, division and differentiation

 The main interest of our group is to understand how cells coordinate cell growth and division with cell differentiation.
 To study this biological problem we use two model organisms, the fission yeast Schizosaccharomyces pombe, a unicellular organism widely used in cell cycle research, and the mouse, where we analyse the physio-pathological consequences of knocking down cell cycle regulator genes in animal cells.

-In mice we are studying the function of the Anaphase Promoting Complex or Cyclosome (APC/C) and its cofactor Cdh1, a E3 ubiquitin ligase that targets many substrates for proteosomal degradation during G1.
-Our preliminary results indicate that Cdh1-deficient MEFs accumulate DNA breaks and show slow replication fork progression and increased origin activation, consistent with replication stress.
-We are currently investigating the role of APC/C-Cdh1 in the prevention of replication stress and premature aging.
+In mice we are studying the function of the Anaphase Promoting Complex or Cyclosome (APC/C) and its cofactor Cdh1, an E3 ubiquitin ligase that targets many substrates for proteosomal degradation during G1.
+Our results indicate that Cdh1-deficient cells accumulate DNA breaks and show slow replication fork progression and increased origin activation, consistent with replication stress.
+We are currently investigating the role of APC/C-Cdh1 in preventing replicative stress and premature ageing.

 |Sergio Moreno||Research Professor (CSIC)|